-I design and facilitate programs that provide a framework and a set of tools for executives who lead challenging initiatives in environments that have high and sustained levels of complexity, ambiguity, uncertainty, and unpredictability.
-These programs give executives a solid grounding in how to apply the framework and tools to increase their capacity to lead effectively in a highly complex world.
+Winship Consulting’s programs provide a framework and advanced tools for executives who need more in order to lead potentially disruptive initiatives in environments that have high and sustained levels of complexity, ambiguity, uncertainty, and unpredictability.

-The most successful participants for learning in this type of program are division or business unit leaders responsible for translating broad organizational strategy into strategic objectives and initiatives within their realm of concern.
-Equally importantly, they are genuinely interested in their own leadership development and would value a retreat experience focused on themselves as leaders.
+The most successful participants for learning in this type of program are division or business unit leaders responsible for translating broad organizational strategies into strategic objectives and initiatives within their realm of concern.
+Equally importantly, they are genuinely interested in their own leadership development and value in-depth experiences focused on themselves as leaders.

-Typically, these are cohort programs delivered over 6-12 months that integrate learning events and coaching, and are focused on real business challenges as the context for learning.
+Ideally, a cohort program delivered over 6-12 months that integrates classroom learning events, coaching, and application focused on participants’ real and current business challenges.
 The programs draw heavily on the interactive engagement of the participants.
-An outline of some of the main elements follows:
+Programs cover:

-Business Challenge Workgroups: small groups of participants use structured processes to help each other identify and understand the complexities of their business challenges, and support one another in their actions and experiments.
+Business Challenge Workgroups: small groups of participants use structured processes to help each other identify and understand the complexities of their business challenges, and learn from one another through actions and experiments.